aurielfournier/CV/new_CV.md

 - Planned and led outdoor education programs for all ages.
 Developed a social media plan.

 **Bird Bander**
-The Big Island, Hawaii
-February - May 2012
+The Big Island, Hawaii  February - May 2012

 - Banded endemic and endangered birds in isolated forest patches on the Big Island of Hawaii.
 Operated double high mist-nets to capture birds and take blood and feather samples.

-**Volunteer Field Technician**
+**Field Technician**
-Isle Royale National Park - Dr. Joseph Bump
+Isle Royale National Park - Dr. Joseph Bump  May 2011
-May 2011

 - Worked full-time constructing aquatic moose and beaver exclosures in small inland lakes at Isle Royale National Park to study the affect of herbivory on plant communities.

 **Remote Sensing/GIS Technician**
-Michigan Technological University - Dr. Mike Falkowski
-February 2010 - December 2011
+Michigan Technological University - Dr. Mike Falkowski  February 2010 - December 2011

 - Delineated cover type from color and B/W photos from past seventy years; Identified beaver dams and identified water bodies were created by the dams; Processed raw LiDAR data into maps for later interpretation

 **Field Technician**
-Michigan Technological University
+Michigan Technological University  July 2010
-July 2010

 - Trapped small mammals; Performed nocturnal audio boat surveys for frogs; Frequently talked to public about project

 **Field Crew Leader**
-Michigan Technological University - Dr. Amber Roth
-March - June 2010
+Michigan Technological University - Dr. Amber Roth  March - June 2010

 - Led a crew of three to gather blood, feather and toenail samples of Blue-winged and Golden-winged Warblers across five study sites in Minnesota and Wisconsin; Developed the time line, budget and